LeaFIt-iOS/LeaFitv2/README.md

-# 🌱 LeaFit – Your Smart Plant Health Companion 🍃
+# 🌱 LeaFit 🍃

-Welcome to **LeaFit**, the all-in-one plant care assistant powered by machine learning 🌾💚
+**LeaFit**, the all-in-one plant care assistant powered by machine learning 🌾💚
 Keep your green plants healthy, happy, and thriving with just a few taps! 📱✨

 ---